lcov29/pacman/README.md

 * display game on HTML-site
 * notify player about victory (no points left)
 * notify player about defeat (no lifes left)

-*Version 0.02*
-* adjust sprites of pacman and ghosts to their current direction of movement
-* add teleporter tiles

 ## Ideas for additional features